Maldev-Academy/EntropyReducer/README.md

-# EntropyReducer
-Reduce And Obfuscate You Payload With Serialized Linked Lists
+<h2 align="center"> EntropyReducer: Reduce The Entropy Of Youre Payload And Obfuscate It With Serialized Linked Lists </h2>